notunrandom/notunseldom/README.md

 [mdsvex](https://mdsvex.com/), Sass and [Nord theme](https://www.nordtheme.com/).

-Built from scratch with help and inspiration from Josh Collingworth's excellent
+Built from scratch with help and inspiration from Josh Collinsworth's excellent
 tutorial: [Let's learn SvelteKit by building a static Markdown blog from scratch](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog).